 If you're interested in a custom order, we'd love to hear from you!
 Send us a message via our Contact Us page, and tell us the details.
-Please note: Production times may vary, due to the handmade nature of our products.
+Please note: Production times may vary, due to the handcrafted nature of our products.

 Yes, it is!
 A pure beeswax candle is a beautiful light source...that helps clean the air!
 Similar to a Himalayan Salt Lamp, pure beeswax candles release negative ions that bond to the positively-charged ions polluting the air.
 The result is cleaner air!
 Your candle has effectively helped remove common allergens like dander and dust.
 Yay!

 You sure can!
 Pellar Fox recognizes the importance of recycling glass.
 We purchase our glassware from an American company who focuses on being eco-friendly and environmentally safe.
 Not only can you recycle the glass, but you can reuse it!
 It’s a great vessel for a succulent or a small bouquet of flowers.
-Just keep in mind that it’s not dishwasher safe, and must be washed by hand.

 This doesn't always happen, but it's normal behavior for beeswax candles.
 Beeswax shrinks as it cools, which will sometimes cause it to crack.
 We choose to avoid using additives to soften the beeswax, so this may happen from time to time.
-If your beeswax candle has cracked after you put it out, simply trim the wick and light it as usual.
-It won't affect the performance, and the crack will fill in with the newly melted beeswax!
+If your beeswax candle has cracked after you put it out, simply trim the wick and light it again as usual.
+It won't affect the performance, and the crack will fill in with the newly melted beeswax.

 We recommend candle hugging for all of our beeswax pillars.
 This is a technique that helps the pillar maintain a consistent flame and consume all of the available beeswax.
 After you've extinguished the flame and the candle is still slightly warm, gently press the sides towards the center.
 Be careful not to press too far inward, or the wick may accidentally drown during the next burn.
-Don't forget to keep the wick trimmed to 1/4 inch in length throughout the life of the candle. :)